 One more thing, while I am thinking of it.
 For drop shoulders like this, I lay out the sleeve against the body to figure out how big the armhole is going to be.
 Using long circular needles really helps with this.
 I don’t have this option with other armhole designs, as the armhole is already determined by the knitting of the front and back of the sweater.

-One thought on “Don’t Sweat the Technique
+One response to “Don’t Sweat the Technique”

-1. Thank you for a thorough explanation of your technique.
+Thank you for a thorough explanation of your technique.
 I have never seen it before and it will be very helpful for future projects.
 Great looking little sweater, too!